tanishqchaturvedi28/Global-SuperStore/README.md

 Open it using Microsoft Excel

-Use the slicers to explore sales and profit by region or country
+Use slicers to explore sales and profit by region or country

 View charts and KPIs for detailed business insights

 Future Enhancements

-Adding Power Query for automated data refresh
+Add Power Query for automated data refresh

-Building a Power BI or Tableau version of the dashboard
+Build a Power BI or Tableau version of the dashboard

-Adding drill-down reports for deeper analysis
+Add drill-down reports for deeper analysis